Baptista Mantuanus: Works and influence

 Partly because of their use in the schools, Mantuan's eclogues had a profound effect on English literature in the sixteenth and seventeenth centuries.
 The collection was twice translated into English, by George Turberville in 1567 and Thomas Harvey in 1656.
 Early in the sixteenth century Alexander Barclay made adaptations of Mantuan's fifth and sixth eclogues, and a notorious attack on women in his fourth eclogue found numerous English translations and paraphrases during the seventeenth century.
 As "good old Mantuan" he was memorialized as the foolish Holofernes' favorite author in William Shakespeare's Love's Labour's Lost.
 A line from his sixth eclogue is echoed in Winter's song at the end of the same play.
 And his rustic realism stands behind the world of Corin and William in Shakespeare's As You Like It.
 Unsurprisingly, Mantuan's attack on corruption within the church reverberated through English literature.
 Eventually it shifted from being used to attack the Papal Curia to become in John Milton's "Lycidas" a sanction for his indictment in pastoral poetry of "our corrupted" English clergy.

-As a dominant model for the English eclogue, Mantuan's "Adulescenta" heavily influenced Edmund Spenser's The Shepheardes Calender.
+As a dominant model for the English eclogue, Mantuan's Adulescentia heavily influenced Edmund Spenser's The Shepheardes Calender.
 Overall his rustic stylistic decorum sanctioned the English poet's experiments with diction and rough rhythms.
 Spenser's complaint about the neglect of poets and poetry in "October" draws thematically from Mantuan's fifth eclogue.
 The Italian poet's condemnation of Papal corruption is used in Spenser's "September" to indict pillaging the wealth of the English Church by Elizabeth and her courtiers.
 The winter world of February, drawn from Mantuan's sixth eclogue, has been seen to proclaim a harsh "Mantuanesque" world that Spenser set in his poems against the softer world of Arcadian pastoral.

 He was beatified in 1890, and his feast day was assigned to 23 March.
 His relics are in Saint Peter's Cathedral, Mantua.